 There are mysteries that are so eerie and strange that they boggle the mind for days on end.
 The case of Elisa Lam is one of them.
 In February 2013, this 21-year-old student from Vancouver, Canada, was found dead inside the Cecil Hotel’s rooftop water tank in Los Angeles.
 The L.A.
-County Department of Coroner ruled the death “accidental due to drowning” and said no traces of drugs or alcohol were found during the autopsy.
+County Department of Coroner ruled the death “accidental due to drowning” and said that no traces of drugs or alcohol were found during the autopsy.
 However, there is much more to the story than what is implied by police reports.
 The first piece of evidence that needs to be considered is an elevator surveillance tape that recorded Elisa’s behavior only a few moments before she lost her life.

 The four-minute video posted on YouTube shows Elisa pressing all of the elevator buttons and waiting for it to move.
 Seeing that the elevator doors are not closing, starts behaving extremely bizarrely.
 Here’s the video.